 What Did We Miss?

-If we missed something or you have questions, please let Jo know.
+If we missed something or you have questions, please let Shannon know.

 And one more thing: We’re very excited that you’re contributing your insights here.
 Thanks for helping our readers start finishing the stuff that matters!